ThePandaJam/PNN-exam-codes/README.md

 # PNN-exam-codes
-This is a repo for code which should help with the 7CCSMPNN exam
+This is a repo for code which should help with the Pattern Recognition and Neural Networks exam

 ## Topics
 1. Introduction